fwinkelbauer/fwinkelbauer.github.io/content/posts/2020-08-09-portable-scripts.md

   systems (e.g. by using PowerShell Core)

 I've recently experimented with the second approach.
 But which portable language should one use?
-Well, I went done the crazy road and opened up my good old friend Emacs.
+Well, I went down the crazy road and opened up my good old friend Emacs.
 Let's start with two Bash examples:

 A script to run `git pull` in several directories: